ubcecon/626/README.md

-# Lecture notes for 626
+# 626

- Originally written Kyungchul Song with some updates by Paul Schrimpf.
+Slides and assignments for ECON626. https://ubcecon.github.io/626/